-With the goal of increasing financial capacity, the Port has subordinated short-term variable-rate debt (Tax Exempt Commercial Paper or TECP) to require onetimes debt service coverage.
-As the Port repays the short-term, variable-rate debt by issuing long-term debt, the refunding debt may be either G.O. or Senior or subordinate Revenue bond debt.
+With the goal of increasing financial capacity, the Port has subordinated short-term variable-rate debt (Tax Exempt Commercial Paper or TECP) to require one-times debt service coverage.
+In comparison, the Port's senior revenue debt requires 1.35 times debt service coverage.

+As the Port repays the short-term, variable-rate debt by issuing long-term debt, the refunding debt may be either G.O. or Senior or Subordinate Revenue bond debt.
 The use of subordinate-lien structures for certain types of projects will keep senior lien debt capacity in reserve.